(College of Agricultural & Environmental Sciences)

 The Major Program

-Entering freshman or transfer students are assumed to have basic computer skills and to demonstrate mathematics competency adequate to pass the Math Placement Exam with a minimum score of 25.
+Entering freshman or transfer students are assumed to have basic computer skills and to demonstrate mathematics competency adequate to pass the Mathematics Placement Examination with a minimum score of 25.

 Major Advisor.
 Francene Steinberg (Nutrition)